 1. Avoid Harmful Pesticides

 We’ve learned that pesticides and chemicals harm the bees.
 Avoid using them wherever possible.
 Use beneficial insects in your garden, such as ladybugs and praying mantises.
 Make sure that plants that you buy have not been treated with neonicotinoids, as these plants will cause huge problems in local bee colonies.
 Control the pests in your garden by companion planting or making your own natural remedies that do not kill bees.
-Companion planting stops you having to use chemicals and can also encourage useful insects and birds to your garden.
+Companion planting stops you from having to use chemicals and can also encourage useful insects and birds to your garden.

 2. Plant Bee-Friendly Gardens